dalmatinerdb/docs/tradeoffs.rst

 .. note::

-   Please keep in mind that all systems have tradeoffs and that just because some are not open about them does not mean they do not make them.
+   Please keep in mind that all systems make tradeoffs and that just because some are not open about them does not mean they do not make them but rahter mean they are trying to sweep them under the rug.

 Foundation
 ----------